CS-433/ml-project-1-alloju/README.md

 ## Useful files

+- In `paths.py` the user can specify the path to their different folders. *E.g. folder containing data, folder in which to put the predictions,...*
 - In `helpers.py` the user can find all the methods that were given at the beginning of the project.
 - In `utilities.py` the user can find methods that have been used accross the program and were stored here for easy access.
 - In `paths.py` we stored all the different paths allowing us to access and store our data and prediction files.